ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 The unprotected header for a CCF inclusion proof signature MUST include the following:

-* `inclusion-proof: bstr .cbor CCF-inclusion-proof`.
+* `inclusion-proof: bstr .cbor ccf-inclusion-proof`.
 This contains the serialized CCF inclusion proof, as defined above.

 The payload of the signature is the CCF ledger Merkle root digest, and MUST be detached in order to force verifiers to recompute the root from the inclusion proof in the unprotected header.
 This provides a safeguard against implementation errors that use the payload of the signature but do not recompute the root from the inclusion proof.